 and more to come!

 By founding Feminist Sonar, Elsa added a new voice to online feminist blogging, particularly in her coverage of disability issues as related to feminism.
-Published by XO Jane, Offbeat Home, Offbeat Bride, and Pincurl Magazine, her focus areas include feminism, history, disability issues, relationships, theatre, and media critique.
+Published by XO Jane, Offbeat Home, Offbeat Bride, and Pincurl Magazine, her focus areas include feminism, history, disability issues, and media critique.

-Her fiction and games work can be found in Ghost In the Cogs published by Broken Eye Books, The Dracula Dossier published by Pelgrane Press, and upcoming titles including Wraith 20th Anniversary Edition by Onyx Path, and her solo written RPG Dead Scare which comes out sometime in early 2016 from Exploding Rogue Studios.
+Her fiction and games work can be found in Ghost In the Cogs published by Broken Eye Books, The Dracula Dossier published by Pelgrane Press, and upcoming titles including Wraith 20th Anniversary Edition by Onyx Path, and her solo written RPG Dead Scare, which was published by Exploding Rogue Studios in 2017.

 Over a range of genres, Elsa can perform developmental edits, as well as copy editing.
 She can provide editing services for blog posts, long form journalism, narrative non-fiction, fiction and roleplaying games.
 Her services as a consultant for manuscripts and other content containing disabled characters or disability content is also available.
 She has also worked as a sensitivity reader for several authors.

 Public Speaking and Workshops